 Morning Care and After Care help to fill the gaps between when a child can be dropped off and picked up, and when the school day begins and ends.

 Turning Point is happy to provide supervised Morning Care, every school day, at no additional cost.
 Morning Care begins at 7:30 am and continues until the official start of the school day for each Division, respectively.

 After Care is available for those students who need to stay at school after dismissal but are not enrolled in a Mastery or Introductions class/lesson.
 After Care includes closely supervised play, organized activities, nutritious organic snacks with fresh fruits and vegetables, quiet places for homework to be completed with teachers available to assist, and pianos in multiple locations so parents who wish for their children to practice may schedule practice sessions.
-After Care is available on a scheduled or drop-in basis for $20 per day.
+After Care is available on a drop-in basis for $20 per day.